drrufus/ng-zorro-antd/README.md

 + Radio-group is wrapped in an additional `div` element with `role="radiogroup"` attribute.

 #### Menu:
-+ Collapsing-icon of submenu-item is focusable by TAB key.
++ Submenu-item is focusable by TAB key.
 + Collapsed content is not rendered (`*ngIf`-condition).

 #### Popover: